hansungj/NLPLab/README.md

 - Sungjun Han
 - Anastasiia Sirotina

-This is the code release for the paper:
+This is the code release for the paper, we do not release the pretrained models due to size restriction on github.

 # Repository Structure
 - **scripts** : all runnable python scripts (i.e. train, test, build vocabulary ...) are in this folder